Jeiwan/uniswapv3-book/content/docs/milestone_5/price-oracle.md

 uint256 i;
 ```

-Recall that the observations array is expected to overflow, that's why we're using the module operator here.
+Recall that the observations array is expected to overflow, that's why we're using the modulo operator here.

 Then we spin up an infinite loop, in which we check the middle point of the range: if it's not initialized (there's no
 observation), we're continuing with the next point: